Corporate Criminal Liability under Italian Law

 Disqualifications can be particularly damaging, and this is amplified by the fact that they can also be applied at a pretrial stage, during the investigations, as interim coercive measures (article 45).

-The application of interim coercive measures, such as disqualifications, is ordered by the Judge for the Preliminary Investigations on request of the public prosecutor, where the following requirements are met:
+The application of interim coercive measures, such as disqualifications, is ordered by the judge for preliminary investigations on request of the public prosecutor, where the following requirements are met:

 - serious evidence of a company’s commission of an offence;